-We use a range of complementary GC-MS and LC-MS analytical platforms and can help with experimental design, data acquisition, analysis and interpretation.
-We also provide access non MS-technologies for the measurement of nutrient and oxygen consumption.
+We use a range of complementary GC-MS and LC-MS analytical platforms and undertake projects from the experimental design stage, through data acquisition, analysis and interpretation.
+We also provide access to some non-MS technologies for the measurement of nutrient and oxygen consumption.

-Our YSI 7000 enzymatic analyzer can measure glucose, glutamine, and lactate levels in cell culture media and is used to determine cellular nutrient consumption rates.
+Our YSI 7000 enzymatic analyzer measures glucose, glutamine, and lactate levels in cell culture media and is used to determine cellular nutrient consumption rates.

-A Seahorse XF96 Extracellular Flux Analyzer is available for the measurement of oxygen consumption and extracellular acidification.
+Seahorse XFe96 and XFp Extracellular Flux Analyzers are available for the measurement of oxygen consumption and extracellular acidification.

-The ACEA xCELLigence MP platform monitors cellular proliferation and viability in real-time and a hypoxia chamber is available for maintaining cells at low oxygen tension.
+An ACEA xCELLigence MP platform can be used to monitor cellular proliferation and viability in real-time.
+A hypoxia chamber is available for maintaining cells at low oxygen tension.

-We provide access to a instrumentation and protocols for sample disruption and metabolite extraction from cells, cell culture media, tissue, serum/plasma, urine and fecal samples.
-A Gerstel multipurpose prep station is available for chemical derivatization.
+Instrumentation and optimized protocols are available for sample disruption and metabolite extraction from cells, cell culture media, tissue, serum/plasma, urine and fecal samples.
+A Gerstel multipurpose prep station is used for chemical derivatizations.

-Two Agilent GC-MS systems with 5975 mass selective detectors are used to measure derivatized organic acids, amino acids, fatty acid methyl esters and short chain fatty acids.
-Methods are available for both relative and absolute quantitation.
+2 Agilent GC-MS systems with 5975 mass selective detectors are used to measure derivatized organic acids, amino acids, fatty acid methyl esters and short chain fatty acids.
+Methods are available for both relative and absolute quantitation, EI and CI ionization.

-Studies using 13C and 15N stable isotope pathway tracing and local flux analysis are available.
+Studies using 13C and 15N stable isotope tracing and local flux analysis are performed on a collaborative basis.

-Our AB SCIEX API 4000 and Shimadzu HPLC with fluorescence and UV detection are used for targeted quantitation small molecule pharmaceuticals and bioactive lipids.
+Our AB SCIEX API 4000 and Shimadzu HPLC with fluorescence and UV detection are used for targeted quantitation small molecule pharmaceuticals.
 We support preclinical and phase I/II clinical trials, drug metabolism and pharmacokinetic (DMPK) studies, drug metabolite identification and bioavailability studies.